Measurement and Probability in Relativistic Quantum Mechanics: Statistics

 The question to be asked is then how the relative frequency of any given result $\ell$ in the set $\{m_{i}\}$ compares to the probability $\sqr{\psi(\ell)}$ predicted by the Born rule \emph{for that individual result}.

-Of course, as noted in \sect{sect:intro}, the use of relative frequencies to define probability is problematic \cite{kent90, squires90, zurek05}.
-However, these problems relate to attempts to fundamentally justify the Born probability rule itself using a relative frequency approach.
-What is being done here is different.
-Given that the Born probability rule applies for branches of the state of the universe, we are exploring whether the \emph{statistics} of repeated measurement results within any such branch would be expected to follow a similar rule.
+This question has, of course, been addressed before (see, e.g., \refcites{hartle68,graham73} for discussions of this question in the context of traditional and many-worlds interpretations of quantum mechanics and \refcite{seidewitz06b} for an earlier version of the argument used below).
+However, as noted in \sect{sect:intro}, the use of relative frequencies to define probability is problematic \cite{kent90,squires90,zurek05}.
+But these problems relate to attempts to fundamentally justify the Born probability rule itself using a relative frequency approach.
+What we are now addressing is different: given that the Born probability rule applies for branches of the state of the universe, we are exploring whether the \emph{statistics} of repeated measurement results within any such branch would be expected to follow a similar rule.
 In this regard, criticisms of, e.g., circularity and the need for additional assumptions, do not apply.

 So, we can take the relative frequency for a specific measurement result $\ell$ within the set $\{m_{i}\}$ to be given by the function

 This quantity is itself an observable, for the operator

 The expected value of $\op{F}_{\ell}$ is then